ewolin/RT_KML/README.md

 Must be on USGS network or VPN for this to work!

+Also requires a conda environment with rt (https://github.com/CZ-NIC/python-rt) and fastkml (install from conda-forge).

-to run as a cron job:
+to run as a cron job every 30 min:
 ```
 crontab -e
 SHELL=/bin/bash